cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 task, it adds a token for each Aggregator to the corresponding encrypted input share within the report.

-Aggregators that opt-in to support this extension fulfil the role of Origins as defined in {{!RLT}}.
+Aggregators that opt-in to support this extension fulfill the role of Origins as defined in {{!RLT}}.
 When an Aggregator receives an input share, it validates the token by verifying the token signature using the public Token Key from the Issuer.
 It also verifies that the token nonce